 Data with commercial law relevance are usually stored for 6 years

-Conference history: as long as you maintain your account to use our services or at least 10 years
+Training course and conference history: as long as you maintain your account to use our services or at least 10 years

 Do we carry out profiling?

 If you have not created an interest profile within your account, we will try to determine your interest profile from the events you have attended.
-This is done by thematically categorising the respective event and comparing it with your automatically created interest profile.
+This is done by thematically categorizing the respective event and comparing it with your automatically created interest profile.
 You can help us a great deal by comparing the interest profile associated with your account with your personal areas of interest.

 Do we pass your data to third parties?